 - 1. The revenue or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607. - 2.
 The application and assistance applied for meet the requirements of the Federal Water Pollution Control Act, 33 U.S.C. §§ 1251 et seq. - 3.
+The term of the Obligations does not exceed the expected useful life of the project proposed by the City.

-The City has adopted and implemented a water conservation program for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques, or technology prescribed by the Texas Water Code and TWDB's rules. - 4.
-The City has considered cost-effective, innovative, and nonconventional methods of treatment, in accordance with Texas Water Code § 15.007. - 5.
-The City qualifies as a Disadvantaged Community and a "small" or "rural" system as determined by the applicable Intended Use Plan, and the project is therefore eligible for principal forgiveness in the amount of \$1,000,000 and a reduced interest rate of zero percent (0%) in an amount, including the origination fee, not to exceed \$3,000,000.
+- 4. The City has submitted a proposed program of water conservation for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques or technology prescribed by the Texas Water Code and TWDB's rules. - 5.
+The City has considered cost-effective, innovative, and nonconventional methods of treatment, in accordance with Texas Water Code § 15.007. - 6.
+The City meets the definition of a very small system in accordance with the current Intended Use Plan and is therefore eligible for principal forgiveness in the amount of \$400,000.